codeforamerica/beyondtransparency/chapters/chapter10.md

 —Abraham Lincoln

-### Inside the Maze
+### Inside the Maze {.western}

-In March of 2011, the City of Boston had a problem: the Boston Globe had just published a special multimedia series titled “Getting In: Inside Boston’s School Assignment Maze” that offered a critical view of Boston’s school assignment policies (Boston Globe, 2011).
+In March of 2011, the City of Boston had a problem: the *Boston Globe* had just published a special multimedia series titled “Getting In:
+Inside Boston’s School Assignment Maze” that offered a critical view of Boston’s school assignment policies (*Boston Globe*, 2011).
 The report profiled thirteen families entering the Boston public school system, and traced their hopes and frustrations as they navigated the complicated school selection process.
 The following quotes from interviews with the